 The above betting sites are open to customers from California.
 Each maintains a physical presence in the US, which means they are all subject to both state and federal law.

 All eyes are on California as states mull legalizing various forms of online gambling.
-If California does ever go the way of legalization, it would by default become the standard by which gaming is measured in the United States.
-If the state does eventually regulate gaming and it is successful, other states will surely follow suit.
-We may even see something finally happen at the national level.
+If California does ever go the way of legalization, and does so intelligently, the state could set the bar for online gaming revenue.

 Various pieces of legislation have been introduced, shot down and reintroduced in recent years.
-We don’t have anything major to report yet, but most observers are cautiously optimistic that California will at some point make a serious move toward legalization.
+Industry observers are cautiously optimistic that California will at some point make a serious move toward sports betting legalization.
 Here’s why:

 - The state already has a pro-gambling culture

 - The state already has legal casinos and card rooms

 - It is home to many Indian tribes who are experienced in gaming